MoonPoet/xaprb-src/content/blog/core-values.md

 What are "values," anyway?
 What do they even mean?

+I think there are two kinds of values: good values and bad values.
-I think there are very real and important purposes for both good and bad values, and that it's a serious topic that leaders should take seriously.
+I think there are real and important purposes for both, and that it's an important topic that leaders should take seriously.
+I think we'd be better off without values than with bad values, and that expectations of behavior would be better even than good values.

 ### What Are Values?

-If you do a little research you might be surprised at how hard it is to find anyone with a simple, clear answer to this question.
+If you do a little looking, you might be surprised how hard it is to find anyone who has a simple, clear answer to this question.
 For example, Netflix's vaunted "culture deck" had a slide saying "Values are what we value."
-With respect to whoever wrote it, this statement was simply avoiding the question.
+With respect to whoever wrote it, this didn't answer the question, it avoided it.
 (What does it mean to "value" something?)

 ![Tautology Club.
 Source: XKCD.](https://imgs.xkcd.com/comics/honor_societies.png)

-Statements of values are a form of leadership, and leaders need to be absolutely clear on the moral implications.
+Statements of values are an artifact of leadership, and leaders need to be absolutely clear on the moral implications.
 They're entrusted with too much power and authority to do otherwise.

 My definition: *values articulate expectations about desired and undesired behavior that sets a group apart from the overall population and describes their beliefs about right and wrong*.